Genetic and chromosomal disorders can have a variable and potentially far-reaching impact on a baby’s health.

 Cystic hygromas do occur but are rare.
 Triploid fetuses have intrauterine growth restriction that begins early in pregnancy, as early as 12 weeks, and does not affect the head as severely as the body.

-Oligohydramnios (low levels of amniotic fluid) is common in triploid pregnancies.
+Oligohydramnios (low levels of amniotic fluid) are expected in triploid pregnancies.

 Placental abnormalities are common in triploidy.
-Most often, the placenta is enlarged, may be immature, and may have cysts inside.
-In some cases, the placenta may be unusually small and have stopped growing.
+The placenta is often enlarged, maybe immature, and may have cysts inside.
+The placenta may be unusually small and have stopped growing in some cases.

-Individuals who are mosaic will survive longer than those with complete triploidy, but generally suffer from intellectual disability, developmental delay, depression , seizures, short stature, obesity, and other abnormalities.
+Mosaic individuals will survive longer than those with complete triploidy but generally suffer from intellectual disability, developmental delay, depression, seizures, short stature, obesity, and other abnormalities.